 The Parc Olympique

 For instance, at the Parc Olympique, there will be a free skating rink, complete with free musical performances, holiday activities and Christmas trees.
 With such a large venue, the event is sure to be packed with people and holiday cheer – and lots of skating too.

-There are also rinks at Bassin Bonecours in the Old Port, and at Lac aux Castors at Mont Royal Park.
+There are also rinks at Bassin Bonsecours in the Old Port, and at Lac aux Castors at Mont-Royal Park.
 Likewise the skating pond at Parc La Fontaine attracts many families who love to take in the beauty of the outdoors, while Atrium Le 1000 nearby offers some of the best indoor facilities in the city.

 Image Source: Canada Nightlife